 At the end of the post, there’s a full, printable recipe card, so you can print it out for your convenience.

 A pantry item of convenience

-Since having a life with a family of 3 kiddos, having powdered milk has come in hand so many times.
+Since having a life with a family of 3 kiddos, having powdered milk has come in handy so many times.